 Advanced education is often viewed as the gateway to economic stability.
 But for Black women, data from the National Women’s Law Center shows this is far from the truth.
 Today, women account for more than half of America’s college-educated labor force, with Black women’s educational attainment steadily increasing over the years.
 The NWLC reports that Black women receiving a bachelor’s degree increased by four times in 2020 compared to 44 years ago.
 But despite these educational gains, Black women still face a steep wage gap.

-Currently, Black women working part-time make $0.64 for every dollar paid to White men and those working full-time make $0.67 for every dollar.
-Over the course of a 40-year career, this disparity equals $907,680 in lost wages, reports the NWLC.
+Currently, Black women working part-time make $0.66 for every dollar paid to White men and those working full-time make $0.69 for every dollar.
+Over the course of a 40-year career, this disparity equals nearly $900,000 in lost wages, reports the NWLC.

-“That is life-changing money for Black women,” says Gaylynn Burroughs, NWLC’s Director of Workplace Equality, Senior Counsel.
+“That is life-changing money for Black women,” says Gaylynn Burroughs, NWLC’s VP for Education and Workplace Justice.
 “That is money Black women could be using to invest in a home or to build for retirement.”
 What’s worse, Burroughs says, is that the above pay gap numbers don’t fully explain how even when Black women reach the highest levels of educational attainment, they still are underpaid.

-According to the NWLC, Black women working with a bachelor’s degree earn $2,821 less than the average White man who has no college degree.
-And for Black women with a doctorate degree?
-The pay gap doesn’t decrease at all compared to their White male counterparts, leading to more than $2.1 million in lost career earnings.
+According to the NWLC, Black women working with a bachelor’s degree earn less than the average White man who has no college degree.
+And for Black women with juris doctorate or medical doctorate degrees?
+The pay gap doesn’t decrease at all compared to their White male counterparts, leading to more than $2.4 million in lost career earnings.

-Black women with a doctorate degree lose more than $2.1 million in career earnings due to the wage gap.
+Black women with doctorate degrees lose more than $2.4 million in career earnings due to the wage gap.

 National Women's Law Center